Alpine walking from a traditional spa village

 Your Travel Details

-Return fights are from London to Munich or to Salzburg.
-Regional flights from Manchester and Birmingham to Munich and return are available on some dates.
+Return flights are from London to Munich or Salzburg Airport.
+Regional flights to Munich airport are available on some dates.
 Please be aware that there may be a wait at the airport as the transfers for all flights are combined on arrival and departure.

 Booking Your Own Travel Arrangements?